mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/anthropic.md

 - One-click script logs: `./logs/one-click-deployment.log`
 - EC2 live logs: `./logs/ec2-live-logs.log`
 - Docker logs: Accessible via `docker logs`
-- The loader service has logs in the `applogs` folder
+- The services have logs in the `logs` folder
+- Centralized logging is implemented using the Logger Service
+- Application logs are stored in MongoDB for easy querying and analysis
+- Log rotation and retention policies are configurable in the Logger Service

 ### Monitoring
 - Use MongoDB Atlas monitoring tools to track database performance.